Ashbourne activities

 There is parkrun/parkwalk on the recreation grounds every Saturday morning.

-Most local clubs will allow casual visitors to take part on a club night without having to join so if you are staying locally and don't want to miss out on your favourite activity then check our community events page for a full list.
+Most local clubs welcome visitors on a club night without having to join - check our community events page for a full list.

-The Leisure Centre has public swimming sessions most days and all its classes (aerobics, circuits, spin etc etc) are available on a PAYG basis without having to join as a member.
+The Leisure Centre has public swimming sessions most days and all its classes (aerobics, circuits, spin etc etc) are available on a PAYG basis.
 Best to book ahead as popular classes always get full.

 There is often a major running, or triathlon event on in the vicinity - see the what's on page and filter by sports & fitness.